henriits/music-player/README.md

 A simple audio player built with React and Zustand for state management.
 This application allows users to play, pause, skip, and manage their favorite songs, providing a smooth and enjoyable audio experience.
 The project is developed using TypeScript for type safety and better maintainability.

+Application is running live on Vercel : https://music-player-topaz-five.vercel.app/

 ## Features

 -   Play, pause, and skip songs